vasirishi/RepData_PeerAssessment1/PA1_template.md

 ```

 The record set has **2304** number of rows that has missing values : NA

-Now that we know how many NAs are there in the dataset, we need to fix the NA rows.
-First lets add a new column to Activity data frame called "Avg"
-Fill in the Avg value with the 5 minute interval average value that we calculated above
-in the dataframe AvgIntervalPattern

 Current Activity dataframe contains the following data